Films

 As Doug Kaines in "Blind Side" (1993, left, with Rutger Hauer and Rebecca DeMornay), as Gilbert Rolfe in "Garbo Talks" (1984, middle, with Catherine Hicks), and as Alan Dershowitz in "Reversal of Fortune" (right, 1990)

-Silver is known as an intense, electrifying stage and film actor; for his performance in David Mamet's Broadway play Speed-The-Plow he won the Tony and Drama Desk awards.
-He has also appeared on Broadway in "Hurlyburly" and "Social Security."
-In addition, he has starred in two one-man shows, "And..." and "Bill Graham Presents."
-A dedicated political activist, Silver is a vocal supporter of environmental and anti-nuclear organizations.
-In 1988, he founded The Creative Coalition, a political action group calling for the involvement of artists in pressing social issues, and currently serves on their Advisory Board [see photo of Creative Coalition members at a rally in Washington DC (77.5K).
+Silver was known as an intense, electrifying stage and film actor; for his performance in David Mamet's Broadway play Speed-The-Plow he won the Tony and Drama Desk awards.
+He also appeared on Broadway in "Hurlyburly" and "Social Security."
+In addition, he starred in two one-man shows, "And..." and "Bill Graham Presents."
+A dedicated political activist, Silver was a vocal supporter of environmental and anti-nuclear organizations.
+In 1988, he founded The Creative Coalition, a political action group calling for the involvement of artists in pressing social issues, and served on their Advisory Board [see photo of Creative Coalition members at a rally in Washington DC (77.5K).

 Scene from 'Speed-the-Plow' Scene from 'Social Security,' with Marlo Thomas